Teaching kids about money management

 Teaching money management by working with a budget

 Creating a budget may not be high on your to-do list but it’s a money management tool that everyone needs.
 Teaching kids the importance of budgeting and working with some type of spending plan can help them understand how to manage their money better.
 Kids earning an allowance can put together a spreadsheet or chart with a running balance and list their ‘expenses’ to get a taste of the budgeting process.
+You can make one yourself or find free printables designed for kids online.

 How to teach your child the value of money: live within your means